 The expression of interest file will be made up of three documents:

-are available in each site dataroom (available by mid-December);
+appendix are available in each site dataroom (available by January 2018);

-of the legal and financial set up of the project, a half written page maximum.
+of the legal and financial set up of the project, a written page maximum

 The expression of interest must be submitted electronically using the tab dedicated for this purpose “Submit a project” in each of the sites webpage.
 Your application must be provided both in English and in the local language, except in Arabic (for Dubai), in Norwegian (for Oslo) and in Icelandic (for Reykjavik).

 For each site, the Expression of Interest will be judged and selected regarding the following criteria:

 - The content of the project: the solutions proposed to address the 10 identified challenges.
 While the bidder teams are encouraged to address the whole 10 challenges, they may emphasize the most relevant ones for the specific site, meaning the ones that will enable the City and the local communities to catalyze change towards decarbonized, sustainable and resilient urban development,